-Consider all this carefully.
+Consider these matters carefully.
 Children should help to "serve the dead."
 They should be taught to celebrate death.
-They should be taught that the dead are still alive and able to communicate with us.
+They should be taught that the dead are still "part of their social life."
 They should be taught that any words or ideas that pass through their minds in the foggy moments of waking up — these may well be messages from beyond the grave!

-Consider all this carefully when selecting a school for your young children.
-These are the sorts of things that Waldorf educational authorities publish and believe today.
+Consider these matters when selecting a school for your young children.
+These are the sorts of things Waldorf educational authorities publish and believe today.
 This is the sort of guidance that Waldorf teachers receive today.
 Young children should work with and serve the dead.
 Verily.

 This is just a bit of the thinking found in Waldorf schools today.